 Trevor S. Norwitz

-Mr. Norwitz teaches a course in Mergers and Acquisitions at Columbia University School of Law.
-He is a former chair of the New York City Bar Committee on Mergers and Acquisitions and Corporate Control Contests, is active on committees of the International Bar Association and the American Bar Association, and a member of the American Law Institute, and served as a member of an international advisory group to the South African government on company law reform.
+Mr. Norwitz has since 2004 been teaching a class in Mergers and Acquisitions at Columbia University School of Law (and is also currently teaching at the Oxford University Law Faculty).
+He is Co-Chair of the Securities and Capital Markets Committee of the International Bar Association and serves on the American Bar Association’s Task Force on Antisemitism.
+He is a former chair of the New York City Bar Committee on Mergers and Acquisitions and Corporate Control Contests, a member of the American Law Institute, and served as a member of an international advisory group to the South African government on company law reform.
 A regular speaker and panelist at professional conferences, he has chaired and participated in numerous continuing legal education programs and contributes regularly to professional publications on topics relating to M&A and corporate governance.
-Mr. Norwitz also chairs Friends of Ikamva Labantu, and serves on the boards of other non-profit organizations, including DirectWomen and the Bernstein Institute of Human Rights at NYU Law School.
-He chaired the University of Cape Town Fund from 2003 to 2023.

 Select Publications